-- Are you a previous cannabis user?
+- If you are a previous cannabis user

 Generally speaking, there are two main types of CBD oils out there: full-spectrum and CBD isolates.

-How Many Milligrams of CBD to Take?
+How Many Milligrams of CBD to Take

 What if You Don’t Feel Anything?